woossi0/suite/docs/usermanual/source/installation/windows/index.rst

 The OpenGeo Suite version 3 contains numerous major version updates to its components.
 This upgrade is also **not-backward compatible**; irreversible changes are made to the data so that they can't be used with earlier versions of the OpenGeo Suite.

-For GeoServer, it is strongly recommended to :ref:`back up your existing data directory <sysadmin.backup.geoserver>` before continuing.

 In addition, the upgrade process to 3.x will reinitialize the PostGIS database, removing all PostGIS data.
 Therefore, it is required to follow the upgrade steps below to ensure that your data is retained.

 .. warning:: Upgrading from 2.x to 3.x will delete all of your PostGIS data.
 You will need to backup your data according to the specific procedures listed below.
 This procedure is different from the usual backup process.

-The procedure for upgrading your PostGIS data is as follows:
+The procedure for upgrading is as follows:

 #.
 Ensure the old (2.x) version of the OpenGeo Suite is running.